 - To help spread out the cost of training there is an option to pay for a course over 6 equal monthly payments: see Terms and Conditions below for full details.

 - In the event that you can no longer attend the course you have booked, it may be possible to transfer to another course at a later date: see Terms and Conditions below for full details.

 We are aware that the cost of training may be prohibitive for some, and there are some options that you may wish to explore:

 - You may be able to apply for a Professional and Career Development Loan

 - We offer a concessionary rate of training, which we recommend to those earning less than £15,000 a year (see pricing table above for details)

 - If you are experiencing significant financial hardship, you may be eligible to apply for a bursary place.
 You should be able to fund yourself at least 50% of the individual training fee, and our charity arm, The Breathworks Foundation, will fund the remainder of the event fee.
 To apply, please complete this form.

 Please feel free to contact us for details of the above.

-A PDF containing the Terms and Conditions can be found here: Terms & Conditions June 2018452.06 KB
+A PDF containing the Terms and Conditions can be found here: Terms and Conditions July 2018

 The following study materials should be purchased and reviewed before attending introductory training.